OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

     self.driver.default_fd_stepsize = .0025

-The default step size will be used for all parameters for which you have not set the *fd_step* attribute.
+The default step size will be used for all parameters for which you have not set the ``fd_step`` attribute.

-When using NEWSUMT, if some of your constraints are linear, it may be advantageous to specify which ones are linear so that NEWSUMT can treat them differently.
+When using NEWSUMT, if you have any linear constraints, it may be advantageous to specify them as such so that NEWSUMT can treat them differently.
 Use the integer array ``ilin`` to designate whether a constraint is linear.
 A value of 0 indicates that that constraint is non-linear, while a value of 1 indicates that that the constraint is linear.
 This parameter is